faran4engg/Evolent-CRUD-App/README.md

 $ npm install
 ```

-> Once node dependencies are installed then please open `command prompt` and run `ng serve` for a dev server.
+> Once node dependencies are installed then please open `command prompt` and run `ng serve` for a development server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.